 How is Ghughutia celebrated?

 Despite differences in the day of celebration and the name of the festival, there is not much difference in the way in which the festival is celebrated across Uttarakhand.
 Ghughut is the most important part of Ghughutia.
 Families prepare ghughut a day prior to the main festival and serve them to the crows early in the morning.
 Other delicious foods like puri, bade, puwe etc. are also cooked.

 Ghughut is prepared from flour kneaded with jaggery.
 The dough is made into different shapes and then deep fried.
 The most common shape resembles the Hindi letter 4 while shapes of drums, knives, swords, and pomegranates are also common.
 All the sweets are tied together and made into a garland.
 The number of garlands equals the number of children.
 On the day of the festival, the children wear the garland and feed the food to the crows early in the morning.
 The child who is able to feed the crow first is considered lucky.
 The remaining food is eaten by the children.

 In Garhwal, the food prepared is known as Gholdiya and the shape of the dough resembles Ghurad (Himalayan deer).
 The children pretend to kill Ghurads by tearing the food into small pieces and then eat them.
-The festival is also known as Chunya Tyar here.
+The festival is also known as Chunya Tyar in some regions.
 On this day, people prepare a special dish known as Chunya by blending rice, lentils, millets, and other seven types of crops.
-On this day they also prepare Urad khichdi and eat them after serving to the pandits.
+On this day they also prepare Urad khichdi and eat them after serving to the brahmins.
 That’s why the festival is also known as Khichdi Tyar in this region.